Clinical Research Directory

 Browse clinical research sites, groups, and studies.

-Digital Remote Management for Care and Continuous Optimization Versus Usual Care to Improve Prognosis in Patients With Heart Failure With Reduced Ejection Fraction
+Digital Remote Management Versus Usual Care for Optimization of Guideline-directed Medical Therapy in Patients With Heart Failure and Reduced Ejection Fraction: a Multicentre, Randomised, Controlled Trial (DigiCare-HFrEF)

 Summary

-DigiCare-HFrEF is an investigator-initiated, multicentre, randomised, open-label, endpoint-blinded, superiority trial designed to evaluate whether a structured digital remote-management platform can improve clinical outcomes in patients with heart failure with reduced ejection fraction (HFrEF) after hospital discharge.
-Eligible adults with LVEF ≤40% within past 3 months, NYHA class II-IV, and elevated natriuretic peptides (NT-proBNP \>2500 pg/mL or BNP \>600 pg/mL) will be randomly assigned (1:1) to digital remote management or to usual care.
-In the intervention arm, patients will report symptoms and key physiologic measures (e.g., blood pressure and body weight) via the platform; an algorithm will perform risk stratification and generate guideline-directed medical therapy (GDMT) optimisation suggestions and decongestion prompts, as well as a comprehensive management for core health metrics, which are reviewed and confirmed by clinicians before implementation.
-The primary endpoint is the composite of cardiovascular death or first heart-failure event (hospitalisation or urgent visit for heart failure) at 12 months.
+DigiCare-HFrEF is an investigator-initiated, multicentre, randomised, open-label, endpoint-blinded, superiority trial designed to evaluate whether a structured digital remote-management platform can optimise guideline-directed medical therapy (GDMT) in patients with heart failure with reduced ejection fraction (HFrEF) after hospital discharge.
+Eligible adults (≥18 years) with a confirmed diagnosis of HFrEF within the past 3 months (left ventricular ejection fraction ≤40%) who are not optimally treated with GDMT-defined as at least two of the four foundational drug classes (ACEi/ARB or ARNi, β-blocker, MRA, SGLT2 inhibitor) either not initiated or prescribed at \<50% of the target dose-will be randomly assigned in a 1:1 ratio to digital remote management or usual care.
+In the intervention arm, patients will report symptoms and key physiologic measures (e.g., blood pressure, heart rate, and body weight) via the platform; an algorithm will perform risk stratification and generate GDMT optimisation suggestions and decongestion prompts, as well as a comprehensive management for core health metrics, which are reviewed and confirmed by clinicians before implementation.
+The primary endpoint is the change in GDMT score from baseline to 3 months (ΔGDMT).

-Official title: Digital Remote Management for Care and Continuous Optimization Versus Usual Care to Improve Prognosis in Patients With Heart Failure With Reduced Ejection Fraction (DigiCare-HFrEF): A Multicentre, Randomised, Controlled Trial
+Official title: Digital Remote Management for Care and Continuous Optimization Versus Usual Care for Optimization of Guideline-directed Medical Therapy in Patients With Heart Failure and Reduced Ejection Fraction (DigiCare-HFrEF): a Multicentre, Randomised, Controlled Trial

 Key Details